pSnehanshu/snehanshu-blog/_posts/2019-06-23-my-journey-as-a-developer-so-far.md

 Once, one of my friends told me that we can make websites using HTML.
 Soon I borrowed books on HTML from our school library.
 Then I borrowed more HTML books, but the real learning started when I borrowed a book on [VBScript](https://en.wikipedia.org/wiki/VBScript).
-It is now an outdated language, but it is from where I actually got some idea about programming.
+It is now an outdated language, but it is from where I got some idea about programming.
-When my code actually worked on the computer, I felt a kind of satisfaction similar to the feeling you get when you finally get to drink water after being thirsty for a long time.
+When my code worked on the computer, I felt a kind of satisfaction similar to the feeling you get when you finally get to drink water after being thirsty for a long time.

 Once I and my friend (he was also interested in coding) wanted to build something.